 Contributions receivable are recorded at their estimated value and reflect discounts for payment terms greater than one year, if applicable.
 Contributions receivable are considered to be conditional or unconditional promises to give.
 A conditional contribution is on which depends on the occurrence of some specified uncertain future event to become binding on the donor.
 Conditional contributions are not recorded as revenue until the condition is met, at which time they become unconditional.
 Unconditional contributions are recorded as revenue at the time verifiable evidence of the promise to give is received.
 The Organization considers contributions receivable to be fully collectible at year-end.
-Accordingly, no allowance for uncollectible promises to give has been recorded.
+Accordingly, no allowance for uncollectible promises to give has been recorded as the years ended December 31, 2015 and 2014.